aminmalekisadr/MVTS2023/README.md

 ## Papers:
-The source code for the paper titled "Genetic Algorithm Guided Ensemble of Neural Networks for Satellite Anomaly Detection", submitted to IEEE Trans. on Aerospace and Electronic Systems, March 2022.
+The source code for the paper titled "Genetic Algorithm Guided Ensemble of Neural Networks for Satellite Anomaly Detection", submitted to IEEE Trans. on Aerospace and Electronic Systems, Nov 2023.
 ### Citation:
 There are one main citations for this work.